 If you have been invited to your client’s home it is good manners to present a small wrapped gift.
 Items such as pastries, cakes, chocolates or flowers will be received.
 However remember to give an odd number of flowers, never 13 flowers as this is seen as unlucky and choose your flower carefully.
 Red roses denote passion, yellow roses denote infidelity and never give chrysanthemums or dahlias.

 In a business setting gifts are not generally given but are appropriate at the end of negotiations not at the start as they will be seen as some form of bribery.
 Desk items, books, art and music are good choices.

 When organising the date and time of your business be aware of working hours in Spain.
 Generally, the working day starts early with a late morning coffee break and then a longer lunch break at 2pm.
 Generally the working day ends at 7pm or 8pm.
 However, in recognition of the need to adapt working hours to be more in line with Europe, attempts are being made to reform the Spanish working day to a standard 9am to 5pm day.
 Hours will vary according to the business and industry so be sure that when you are setting up your meeting you confirm this.

-Remember as well that Spain’s clock is in line with that of Germany as a result of Franco’s historic support of its German ally and explains why everything takes place much later in Spain than it does in other parts of Europe.
-Again, suggestions are being made to reform this policy in recognition to keep in lines with the rest of the working world.
+Remember as well that Spain’s clock is in line with that of Germany.
+Suggestions are being made to reform this policy in recognition to keep in lines with the rest of the working world.